MAnalytics/mywebTemplate/content/post/getting-started/index.md

 +++
-title = "Academic: the website designer for Hugo" subtitle = "Create a beautifully simple website in under 10 minutes :rocket:"
+title = "The crime drop and neighbourhood inequalities in the exposure to crime: A longitudinal study of violent and property crime in England (2001-2016)" subtitle = "The crime drop and neighbourhood inequalities in the exposure to crime: A longitudinal study of violent and property crime in England (2001-2016)"

 date = 2016-04-20T00:00:00
 lastmod = 2018-01-13T00:00:00